-OCSP services and end entity certificates are only available through an agreement with Telia.
+OCSP services related to publicly trusted certificates are publicly available and otherwise only available through an agreement with Telia.

 3 IDENTIFICATION AND AUTHENTICATION

 All stipulations regarding chapter 3 Identification and Authentication will be specified in each CPS referring to this Production CPS.